joegaudet/sproutcore-wysiwyg/README.md

 	})

 ## Specifying Commands
-To specify which commands you would like to be available inside the toolbar by naming them in the commands list.
+To specify which commands you would like to be available inside the toolbar, simply add them to the commands list.

 	MYApp.MyView = SC.View.extend({
 		childViews: ['editor'],